Accounting · Tucson

 Exactly what you get

 An accounting layer that produces DCAA-compliant job cost and grant-category tracking as real structure, with an audit trail that holds up.
-It integrates with your QuickBooks or Xero general ledger, pulls labor from your HR (Human Resources) software and project management software, ties billing to your custom CRM (Customer Relationship Management) contract vehicles, and reports to your business intelligence dashboards.
+It integrates with your QuickBooks or Xero general ledger, pulls labor from your HR (Human Resources) software and project management software, ties billing to your custom CRM (Customer Relationship Management) contract vehicles, and reports to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson